 Indian Summers are pathetic.
 Lets face it.
 They are torturous, painful and sweltering.
-From the foothills of North India to the coasts of the Malabar, The black tar roads radiate heat and the nights are devoid of winds.
-For mercury, sky is the limit and for the masses, heat stroke a perpetual and imminent threat.
+From the foothills of North India to the coasts of the Malabar, The black tar roads radiate heat and the night is devoid of winds.
+For mercury, sky is the limit and for the masses, heat stroke, a perpetual and imminent threat.
 In conclusion, Mother Summer makes an entire nation prostrate before her cruel authority.

 What good could ever come out of such ruthless climate?
 But be not mistaken, becuase for millions in this country summers bring along the smells of memories and the spices of nostalgia.

 The greatest gift that Indian Summers have given us Indians (apart from the mango) are the vacations that we are forced to go on owing to the weather.

 I still remember the days of my infancy when the school would be shut down for the summers and I would be all around the place.
 To give you an idea of what being all around the place means let me tell you that atleast once in every week, I came home with a bruised elbow or knee, hitherto I have had a bleeding skull just thrice in my life- which is attributable to my vacations and so are the stitches I have on my face.

 Of all my summer memoirs, there is one clear winner, the times I spent with my grandparents.
 (Both maternal and paternal)

 It was always imperative to spend time at both maternal and paternal homes.
 The visit and stay was always characterised by great food, greater home made pickles and greatest grandpa stories.
 My grandparents lived in a different town while we travelled the country thanks to Dad’s job.
 So for many like me, vacations was the only time to bond with grandparents.